-We get the dough made much in advance and let it rest for atleast 2-3 hours.
-Amma used to leave it covered with wet muslin cloth, whereas Athamma would have lot of oil on it and allow it to get soft.
-I make it both the ways depending on my mood.
+We get the dough made much in advance and let it rest for at least 2-3 hours.
+Amma used to leave it covered with a wet muslin cloth, whereas Athamma would have a lot of oil on it and allow it to get soft.
+I make it both ways depending on my mood.

 Sweet Poli ~ Ugadi Special

 All purpose Flour / Maida - 3 cups

 Salt a pinch